-- 1. Locate a room to shelter inside.
-It should be: - An interior room; - Above ground level; and - 2.
-Without windows or with the fewest number of windows.
-If there is a large group of people inside a particular building, several rooms may be necessary. - 3.
-Shut and lock all windows (tighter seal) and close exterior doors. - 4.
-Turn off air conditioners, heaters, and fans. - 5.
-Close vents to ventilation systems as you are able.
-(University staff will turn off the ventilation as quickly as possible.) - 6.
-Make a list of the people with you and ask someone (hall staff, faculty, or other staff) to call the list into the Department of Public Safety so they know where you are sheltering.
-If only students are present, one of the students should call in the list. - 7.
-Turn on the radio or TV and listen for further instructions. - 8.
-Make yourself comfortable
+An interior room;

+Above ground level; and

+Without windows or with the least number of windows.
+If there is a large group of people inside a particular building, several rooms may be necessary.

+- Shut and lock all windows (tighter seal) and close exterior doors. - If in an active shooter incident on campus barricade the door with items in the room such as furniture, tables, desk, and utility cords (to secure the door if it opens outward) - Turn off air conditioners, heaters, and fans. - Close vents to ventilation systems as you are able.
+(University staff will turn off the ventilation as quickly as possible.) - Make a list of the people with you and ask someone (hall staff, faculty, or other staff) to call the list into DPS so they know where you are sheltering.
+If only students are present, one of the students should call in the list. - Turn on a radio or TV and listen for further instructions. - Make yourself comfortable.]